cpmpercussion/homepage/_posts/2015-02-19-electronic-music-workshop-january-2015.md

 status: publish
 type: post
 published: true
+description: "In January 2015 I ran a four day workshop in computer music, hardware hacking and new interfaces at the ANU School of Music."
 ---

 In January 2015 I ran a four day workshop  in computer music, hardware hacking and new interfaces at the ANU School of Music.